cavidansukurzade/ecommerce/README.md

-Used React,Redux toolkit and Scss for this project
+Used React,Redux toolkit,Scss and some libraries for this project